arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ![Qwiic Connector on UNO WiFi R4](assets/QWIIC.png)

-***The Qwiic connector on the UNO R4 WiFi is connected to the secondary I2C bus, meaning that it uses the Wire1 object rather than the Wire object.***
+***The Qwiic connector on the UNO R4 WiFi is connected to the secondary I2C bus (IIC0), which uses the `Wire1` object rather than the `Wire` object.
+Please note that the Qwiic connector is 3.3 V only.***

 The UNO R4 WiFi features a Qwiic/STEMMA connector that you can use to connect modules, often allowing you to daisy chain several modules and control all of them through a single connector.